Kiffhost/exalted-scripture-understanding/Charms/Infernal/Occult/Infernal Sorcery & Necromancy/Solar Circle Sorcery.md

 ---
 *The Infernal has attained the apex of her blasphemous enlightenment, working nightmares and wonders not seen since the Old Realm’s Solar sorcerer-tyrants.*

 The Infernal may use Solar Circle sorcery.
-She learns one Solar Circle spell — an additional control spell — and one shaping ritual for free.
+She learns one Solar Circle spell — an additional control spell — and one shaping ritual.